Setting Up Qt Application Manager Devices

 Adding a Qt Application Manager Device in Qt Creator

-You have to set up a Qt Application Manager device to deploy, run, and debug applications on them from within Qt Creator.
+You have to set up a Qt Application Manager device to deploy and run applications on them from within Qt Creator.
 Currently, the Qt Application Manager plugin supports three different kinds of devices.
 The setup procedure only varies slightly.

 Note: Regardless of the device type you have to have a working and valid Qt Application Manager installation on the target device.